Aventus Utility Token (AVT) Trading Up 0.3% Over Last 7 Days

 Buying and Selling Aventus Utility Token

-It is usually not currently possible to buy alternative cryptocurrencies such as Aventus Utility Token directly using US dollars.
-Investors seeking to acquire Aventus Utility Token should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Coinbase or Gemini.
+It is usually not presently possible to buy alternative cryptocurrencies such as Aventus Utility Token directly using US dollars.
+Investors seeking to trade Aventus Utility Token should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Changelly or GDAX.
 Investors can then use their newly-acquired Ethereum or Bitcoin to buy Aventus Utility Token using one of the aforementioned exchanges.

 Receive News & Updates for Aventus Utility Token Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Aventus Utility Token and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.